yanmarques/lincable/README.md

 ];
 ```

 Ok, now we create the controller to handle the upload.
-Laravel uses the containter dependency injection to resolve classes, methods, closures, etc..., the controller action registered on route has this definition as well.
-As seen before at [basic usage](#basic-usage), the controller should receive the file request as argument, this is nice because the file request must be booted with the current request to work, and when the container resolves a file request, it boots the object with the request.
-The code at basic usage ensures the file type, because as explained before, the file request as service must be booted with the current request, and this process is necessary to validate the file with the rules.
-Once the file is not valid, we do not even execute the action code.
+Laravel uses containter dependency injection to resolve classes, methods, closures, etc..., the controller action registered on route has this definition as well.
+As seen before at [basic usage](#basic-usage), the controller should receive the file request as argument, this is nice because the file request is a request child, and also extends from laravel's [FormRequest](https://laravel.com/docs/5.7/validation#creating-form-requests).
+The code at basic usage ensures the file type, because as explained before, the file request has the validate when resolved behavior, that stops after an invalid request, without touching controller action.

 The `ImageFileRequest` extends from the `FileRequest` abstract class that actually handles the validation and configuration on file.
 When file request is booted with the curren request stack, we try to load the file uploaded from class name, in this case the file parameter would be `image`.
 The only abstract method to implement is the `rules`, that returns the validation rules for the uploaded file, see laravel [validations](https://laravel.com/docs/5.6/validation#rule-mimes) for more details.